Bayesian iterative screening in ultra-high dimensional linear regressions: Real data example

 We compare the screening methods using a real data set from \citep{cook:mcmu:2012} on a genomewide association study for maize starch, protein and oil contents.
 The original field trial at Clayton, NC in 2006 consisted of more than 5,000 inbred lines and check varieties primarily coming from a diverse panel consisting of 282 founding lines.
 The response from the field trials are typically spatially correlated, thus we use a random row-column adjustment to obtain the adjusted phenotypes of the varieties.
 However, marker information of only $n=3,951$ of these varieties are available from the panzea project (https://www.panzea.org/) which provides information on 546,034 single nucleotide polymorphisms (SNP) markers after removing duplicates and SNPs with minor allele frequency less than 5\%.
 We use the starch content as our phenotype for conducting the association study.
 Because the inbred varieties are bi-allelic, we store the marker information in a sparse format by coding the minor alleles by one and major alleles by zero.

 In this study, we do a cross-validation by randomly splitting the whole data set with training set of size $n= 3,200$ and testing set of size 751.
 We run BITS with PP stopping rule with $w$ fixed at $0.1$ but with three distinct values of $\lambda$: $p/n$ (BITS1), $n\log(n)/p$ (BITS2) and $n/p$ (BITS3).
 We also consider the union of these models.
 We compare these methods with HOLP and FR.
 The EBIC stopping criterion is also applied to all these methods for comparison.
 We repeat the process 100 times.
 In order to be able to use least squares estimates of the regression coefficients, we do not use screened model size same as $n.$ However, HOLP and FR result in very small screened models (Figure \ref{fig:realdata}) under EBIC based stopping rule.
-Indeed, out of 100 repetitions, 44 times HOLP with EBIC results in a null model and the numbers for HOLP (EBIC) in Figure~\ref{fig:realdata} are based on the remaining 56 repetitions.
-In order to keep the comparison fair, we also use HOLP and FR with same model size as the union of models from the BITS1, BITS2 and BITS3.
-For each of the three BITS methods, we use both the ordinary least squares estimates of the regression coefficients (denoted by LM) and the ridge estimates with the associated $\lambda$ because they are the posterior mode of the regression coefficient given the screened model.
+Indeed, out of 100 repetitions, 44 times HOLP with EBIC results in a null model.

+In order to keep the comparisons fair, we also use HOLP and FR with same model size as the union of models from the BITS1, BITS2 and BITS3.
+For each of the three BITS methods, we use both the ordinary least squares estimates of the regression coefficients (denoted by `LM') and the ridge estimates(denoted by `Ridge') with the associated $\lambda$ because they are the posterior mode of the regression coefficient given the screened model (Figure~\ref{fig:realdata}).
+In addition, we perform a refined variable selection using SVEN \citep{li:dutt:roy:2023} for each of these screened models (denoted by `SVEN').
+SVEN allows prediction through Bayesian model averaging.

-From the boxplots in Figure \ref{fig:realdata}, it can be seen that models selected by BITS and FR with EBIC stopping rule yield very good prediction accuracies.
-In particular, BITS with lowest shrinkage (BITS3) yield more accurate predictions than other BITS methods on an average.
-The HOLP with EBIC stopping rule appears to be overtly conservative and also the method with lowest prediction accuracy.
-Surprisingly, the union of the BITS methods yields very good correlation (between observed and predicted) values, but somewhat larger mean squared prediction error (MSPE) values, perhaps because the MSPE is affected more by a few outlying values in the test set than the correlation coefficient is.
+From the boxplots in Figures~\ref{fig:realdata}, it can be seen that models selected by BITS and FR with SVEN stopping rule yield very good prediction accuracies.
+In particular, union of BITS variables together with Bayesian model averaging yield more accurate MSPE than other BITS methods on an average.
+HOLP with EBIC stopping rule appears to be overtly conservative.
+Overall, HOLP with either EBIC or SVEN results in lowest prediction accuracies.